“When you have diabetes, you’re more at risk of

 In Cardiovascular Disease and Diabetes the American Heart Association elaborate on:

-“The American Heart Association considers diabetes one of the seven major controllable risk factors for cardiovascular disease (CVD).
+“The American Heart Association considers diabetes one of the major controllable risk factors for cardiovascular disease (CVD).

 In Diabetes, Heart Disease & Stroke the (United States) National Heart, Lung, and Blood Institute note: